 It was a sea of questions and, on Monday, collapsed at home support, looking for him.

 A cynical smile from another patient and notification:

-Shot to the hospital, fourth floor, went practically by force.
-I wanted to see him, say a few words, give him a hug, apologize for a mistake he had committed ...
-A handshake, anything that could seal our friendship at the time of his departure.
+I fired at the hospital, fourth floor, practically forcibly entered.
+I wanted to see him, to say a few words, to hug him, to apologize for any mistake he had made… A handshake, anything that might seal our friendship at the moment of his departure.

 The picture I saw was horrifying and I immediately understood why try to stop me from seeing him.

-Waldir no longer recognize anything, not myself.
-He looked around him as if seeing other people, other things ...
-Within the new context that approached him, I meant nothing.
+Waldir didn't recognize anything anymore, didn't see me.
+He looked around himself as if seeing other people, other things… Within the new context that approached him, I meant nothing.